 In the early 1980s, multiple boxes of Selma's journals and scrapbooks were brought to the Centre for Mennonite Brethren Studies by Selma's son, Henry Redekopp.
 These materials were processed by Ken Reddig, director of the Centre at this time.
 The materials were used by biographer, Mary M. Enns, who wrote a book on Selma's life called, Selma Redekopp: An Unusual Woman.
 This book was published in 1990.
-In January, 2014, the Centre decided to create a "sampling" of Selma's materials, which would include a descriptive file list.
+In January 2014, the Centre decided to create a "sampling" of Selma's materials, which would include a descriptive file list.
 The 17 boxes of Selma's materials were reprocessed and reorganized.
 The materials that are not included in the sampling are stored separately in the archival vault, according to date.
-This box list can be viewed under the file list below.

 Scope and Content